chaostoolkit-incubator/chaostoolkit-opentracing/README.md

 your provider during the execution of the experiment.
 It does not yet expose any probes or actions per-se.

+NOTE: Please see at the bottom of the page all the supported clients and exporters this control supports.

 ### Declare within the experiment

 To use this control, you can declare it on a per experiment basis like this:

 ```json
 {